HOW TO FIX – Error “Domain exceeded the max defers and failures per hour” [STEP BY STEP]☑️

 Step::4 Now set the Maximum percentage of failed or deferred messages to unlimited

-Step::5 Click on Save button
+Step::5 Click on the Save button

 Follow the methods mentioned in this tutorial to fix error: Domain has exceeded max defers and failure per hour.